Rule Change: Open

 View more

-The more preferable draft rule:
+The more preferable final rule:

 • sets the MPC and CPT at the level recommended by the Reliability Panel (Panel) in the 2022 Reliability Standard and Settings Review (RSS Review) adjusted for inflation.